lequocdat2006/LLaMa_chatbot_FPGA/README.md

 The design is built from Meelu Padhi, Ravindra Chaudhari, "An Optimized Pipelined Architecture of SHA-256 Hash Function", 2017.
 The project encompasses the entire design hierarchy, ranging from fundamental logic modules to the top-level CPU integration.

 ## Key Features
-- **Architecture:** An optimized pipelined architecture of SHA-256 hash function with 32-bit Data Path and Address Space.
-- **Modularity:** Hierarchical design including Expander Block, Compressor Block and Control Unit.
+- **Topic:** Accelerating processing of LLaMa Vietnam history chatbot models on FPGAs.
+- **Modularity:** Vietnamese Bi-Enconder, Cosine Similarity, BM25 and Meta LLaMa 3 8B.
+- **FPGA:** AMD Alveo U250/U280.
 - **Completeness:** Includes all source codes (`src`) and testbenches (`tests`) for verification.

 ## Project Structure